 Whenever you can choose organic fruits and veggies to reduce your exposure to toxins and chemicals that can trigger skin reactions.

 Cruciferous Vegetables include kale, cabbage, brussel sprouts, cauliflower, and broccoli.
 This family of vegetables is rich in phytonutrients like glucosinolates, lycopene, resveratrol, and carotenoids.
-These phytonutrients are anti-inflammatory and antioxidants which protect the skin against sun damage and help with cell turnover, assisting in building healthy skin.
-Cruciferous veggies are also rich in liver-loving compounds such as indole-3-carbinol which supports detoxification.
+These phytonutrients are anti-inflammatory and potent antioxidants that protect the skin against sun damage and help with cell turnover, assisting in building healthy skin.
+Cruciferous veggies are also rich in liver-loving compounds, such as indole-3-carbinol, which support detoxification.

 Prebiotic Rich Foods